Feed Management & Feed Optimization for Dynamic Ads & Shopping Channels

 There is a plethora of feed management tools available, offering this feature, that feature and a ton of other unnecessary extras.

-Feed Composer on the other hand, provides the essentials, everything you need in order to improve campaign performance, increase ROI, conversions, all the stuff that’s actually important.
-Feed Composer focuses on feed management and optimization, improving both feed quality, and source quality in order to make your shopping campaigns more successful.
+Adsmurai Marketing Platform on the other hand, provides the essentials, everything you need in order to improve campaign performance, increase ROI, conversions, all the stuff that’s actually important.
+One of the tools that is part of the platform, "Feeds", focuses on feed management and optimization, improving both feed quality, and source quality in order to make your shopping campaigns more successful.

 Optimizing feed quality simply means displaying the most appropriate content to individual users in order to drive conversions.